JocelyneSze/UsingRinHPC/README.md

 ## Welcome to this site I just created

-This is my first time trying to publish R markdown documents to GitHub, following [this really handy guide] (https://resources.github.com/whitepapers/github-and-rstudio/).
+This is my first time trying to publish R markdown documents to GitHub, following [this really handy guide](https://resources.github.com/whitepapers/github-and-rstudio/).
 The guide was fairly comprehensive apart from

 * creating a `.yml` file.
 To do this in RStudio just open a New Text File, not R file or Rmd file and save as .yml)
 * writing the `_site.yml` file.
 This needs to be formatted right & the text the guide provided was not formatted/displayed right.
 [Look here](https://rmarkdown.rstudio.com/lesson-13.html)